marttoygoy5/DiscordCoreAPI/README.md

 ### Slash Commands and Buttons
 ![](https://github.com/RealTimeChris/DiscordCoreAPI/blob/main/images/Screenshot%20(53).png?raw=true)
 ### A Unified "Input-Event" System
-- Both user-messages and user-interactions are accepted via the "Input-Event" event.
+- Both user-messages and user-interactions are accepted via the `onInputEventCreation` event.
 - They can all be responded to using the `InputEventHandler::respondToEvent()` function.
 ```C++
 string msgString = "Sorry, but we are all out of inventory!";